farajabien/monee/.mycontext/01-prd.md

 ## **Our Promise**

 MONEE isn’t about making you feel guilty for spending.
-It’s about **helping you build awareness** — one transaction, one small decision, one self-care moment at a time.
+It’s about **helping you build awareness** — one expense, one small decision, one self-care moment at a time.

 You don’t need a financial degree to manage your money — you just need MONEE.